-The first release of this automatic configuration system was deployed to the array on the 12th of October and it is currently undergoing trials.
+The first release of the automatic configuration system was deployed to the array on the 12th of October and it is currently undergoing tests.

-Trial of new on-dish calibration antenna
+Trial of a new on-dish calibration antenna

 During Pilots Phase I we discovered a problem with the reliability of the on-dish calibration system used to refresh beamformer weights.
 On some occasions, several antennas would report gain corrections outside of the expected (small) range.
 Further investigation showed time-variable narrow-band features in the on-dish calibration reference signal.
-The impact of these was greatly reduced by restricting the update to a medianlevel correction across the entire band.
+The impact of these was greatly reduced by restricting the update to a median-level correction across the entire band.

 Further investigation isolated the narrow-band features to the small reference antenna installed at the vertex of each 12-m dish, designed to illuminate the PAF.
-The existing antennas are susceptible to gain changes induced by mechanical deflections when the dish moves, exacerbated by the resonant cavity between the vertex and the PAF itself.
+The existing antennas are susceptible to gain changes likely induced by mechanical deflections when the dish moves.
 Trials of a sturdier test antenna reduced the variations significantly on the worst-affected dish.
 We will now investigate whether it is possible to upgrade all the reference antennas in time for Pilots Phase II.